abc-datacamp/abc-intro-2-r/chapter3.md

 The ablation data frame has been loaded for you.

-Create a scatter plot, coloring by Experiment and setting the shape by CellType.

 A p object has been given to you.
 Add a layer to the p object, binding color to Experiment and shape to Measurement.
 Add another layer to the p object, using a geom_line layer, and binding color to Experiment, linetype to CellType and group to `interaction(Experiment, Measurement, CellType)`.
 Run this `interaction` command in the console to understand what it does (you'll have to include the data frame name: `interaction(ablation$Experiment, ablation$Measurement, ablation$CellType)`).
 This composite factor is passed to the group aesthetic of geom_line() to inform ggplot which data values go together.